Donald Trump appeals $454 million judgment in New York civil fraud case - ExBulletin

 Trump's lawyers have already gone to the Appellate Division at least 10 times to challenge Engoron's previous rulings, including during trial in an unsuccessful attempt to overturn a hush order and $15,000 fine for violations after Trump made a derogatory and false social media post about a key court staff member.

-Trump's lawyers have long argued that some of the allegations are statute-barred, saying Engoron failed to comply with an Appellate Division ruling last year that he narrowed the scope of the lawsuit to eliminate outdated allegations .
+Trump's lawyers have long argued that some of the allegations against him are statute-barred, saying Engoron failed to comply with an Appellate Division ruling last year that he narrowed the scope of the lawsuit to eliminate outdated accusations.

 The appeal is one of several legal challenges to Trump.
 He has been criminally charged four times in the past year.
 He is accused in Georgia and Washington, D.C., of plotting to overturn his 2020 election loss to Democrat Joe Biden.
 In Florida, he is accused of hoarding classified documents.

-He is scheduled to go on trial next month in Manhattan on charges of falsifying business records related to hush money paid to porn actor Stormy Daniels on his behalf.
+He is scheduled to go on trial March 25 in Manhattan, accused of falsifying business records related to hush money paid to porn actor Stormy Daniels on his behalf.

 In January, a jury ordered Trump to pay $83.3 million to writer E. Jean Carroll for defaming her after she accused him in 2019 of sexually assaulting her at a department store of Manhattan in the 1990s.
 That's in addition to $5 million the jury awarded Carroll in a related trial last year.